lowepowerlab/protocols/onboarding.md

 http://plantpathology.ucdavis.edu/safety.cfm

-* UCD **Online safety training** through (LMS)[https://lms.ucdavis.edu/] > Required Training.
-If you do not see the following online safety trainings, email Andy Ross (abross@ucdavis.edu) to request the training and copy Tiffany.
+* UCD **Online safety training** through (LMS)[https://lms.ucdavis.edu/] aka UC Learning Center.
+Look for the courses below in `Required Training`.
+If you do not see them, use the `Find A Course` search.
+If all else fails, email the plant pathology Safety guru Andy Ross (abross@ucdavis.edu) to request the training and copy Tiffany.
 These trainings are long, but that is because they cover safety in sufficient detail to be useful.
-Although it's technically possible to "test out" of the training with the quiz, I expect you to watch the videos in full with your full attention.
+Although it's technically possible to "test out" of the training with the quiz, I expect you to watch the videos in full with your full attention and then completing the quiz.

     1. eCourse:UC Laboratory Safety Fundamentals (Initial Training)
     1. eCourse:UC Laboratory Safety Fundamentals Refresher
     1. eCourse:Cryogen Safety
+    1. UC DAVIS BIOSAFETY LEVEL 2 ONLINE TRAINING
+    1. Safe Use of Biological Safety Cabinets

 * **Department Safety Training**.
 Navigate to to the Department's Safety website.
 Familiarize yourself with the contents.
 Review and sign the following documents (XXX Note: We need to clarify with Andy Ross how to Read/sign these since we aren't required to keep paper copies)
     * Injury and Illness Prevention Program (IIPP)